ShaynaProductions/simple-membership-menu-2/readme.txt

 = Plugin Support =

-If you have any issue with this plugin, please feel free to contact me
+Limited Support, mainly will fix when Php or Simple Membership plugin requires it.

 == Installation ==

 Do the following to install the membership plugin:

-1. Upload the 'simple-wp-membership-menu.zip' file from the Plugins->Add New page in the WordPress administration panel.
+1. Upload the 'simple-wp-membership-menu2.zip' file from the Plugins->Add New page in the WordPress administration panel.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==